jimbateson7/jamesbateson.co.uk/src/resume.md

 ---
-title: James Bateson Résumé
+title: James Bateson CV
 layout: layouts/resume.njk
 metaTitle: CV - James Bateson
 metaDesc: The CV of James Bateson.
-A UI Developer and Digital Accessibility Specialist from the North West
+A UI Developer and Digital Accessibility
+    Specialist from the North West
 socialImage: /images/social-share-default.jpg
-bannerSummary: Hi I'm James — a passionate UI Developer and Digital Accessibility Specialist with over a decade of experience.
+bannerSummary: Hi I'm James — a passionate UI Developer and Digital
+    Accessibility Specialist with over a decade of experience.
 I'm empathetic, hard-working, reliable and always keen to learn new things.
 I care about the craft and I care about people.
 I love making services accessible to as many people as possible and being part of a culture that supports this.
 ---

 ## Professional Experience

 ### Front End Developer at ![Soap Media logo](/images/avatars/twitter/soap-media.webp) [Soap Media](https://www.soapmedia.co.uk/)